Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/shape_space.md

 ## Temp

 In the [previous lesson](classification), we discussed the k-nearest neighbors algorithm (k-NN) for classifying an object with unknown class given a collection of objects with known classes.
-Yet k-NN first requires each object to be represented by a feature vector, and so we need some way of converting a WBC image into a feature vector.
+We would like to apply this approach to our example of segmented WBC images.
+Yet k-NN first requires each object to be represented by a feature vector, and so we need some way of converting an image of a WBC into a feature vector.
+In this way, we can produce a **shape space**, or an assignment of (cellular image) shapes to points in multi-dimensional space.

-If you have followed the rest of this course, you may notice that this question is very similar to one that we have already encountered in a [different module](), when we vectorized a protein structure as the locations of its alpha carbons to compare protein structures.
+If you have followed the rest of this course, then you may notice that the problem of "vectorizing" a WBC image is similar to one that we have already encountered in our [module on protein structures](../coronavirus/accuracy).
+In that module, we vectorized a protein structure as the collection of locations of its alpha carbons.

-Classification Problem
-Input: A collection of data divided into a training set and a test set.
-Each training data point is labeled into one of k classes.
-Output: a predictive labeling of all the points in the test set into one of k classes.

-* Another idea: find a way of directly assigning shapes to points.
-We've done this!
-When we sampled points from a protein structure, we sampled points from the surface.

-* (There is an issue here, which is that we also need the Kabsch algorithm.
-It may be that we have the exact same proteins, but they have to be aligned and rotated to reveal this.)

-* Better approach is to use distances.
-Identify distances between points and then try to assign shapes to points -- this is the stone tablet problem (perhaps move to intro).
+* When Euclidean distance is introduced, point out how similar it is to RMSD.

+* natural thing to do is to sample n equally spaced points [x(t), y(t)] around the outside of a shape.
+For example, we could take n = 360, which would sample a point every 1 degree.
+As a result, each shape would correspond to a vector of length 2n.

+* (Note: CO uses 2000 points by default?
+Can this be changed?)

+* The idea is that two similar shapes would be close together in the shape space, and different shapes would be far apart.

+* However, the problem is the same as what we already encountered with protein structures!

+* Show dissimilar shapes that would have lower RMSD.
+This is handled by ensuring that n is large enough -- call back to protein structures.

+* Show identical shapes that would have higher RMSD/Euclidean distances

+* The 2nd issue is trickier.
+We handled it in the protein structure discussion with Kabsch algorithm, which identified the best rotation of one shape into another that would minimize the RMSD of the resulting vectors.

+* But the issue is that we don't have 2 images.
+We have hundreds!
+The best rotation of a shape when aligning against one shape may not be the same as its rotation against another shape.

+* We therefore have two options:

+1. Apply some algorithm like Kabsch (cite diffeomorphic model here), which will give us pairs of distances between points.
+We therefore must use the resulting pairs of distances to estimate a shape space from these distances.
+Sound familiar?
+This is just the lost city problem from the interlude at the start of this lesson.

+2. Computing all these distances between shapes can take a really long time, so perhaps instead we can find the best rotation of all images at the same time so that the images are "aligned" against each other.

+* To do so, first identify the "major axis" of each image (show figure).
+Define axis as a line segment through the shape's center of gravity that connects two points on the shape's boundary.
+The major axis is the axis of the shape that has maximum length.

+* Then, rotate images so that their major axes are aligned; for example, align them so that the major axis is horizontal.
+Only then do we sample each image's vector, starting at one side of the major axis and proceeding clockwise.

+* (There is just one problem, which is that similar shapes could be mirror images of each other.
+Pincus and Thierot 2007 used a reference shape and found the minimum RMSD between a shape and the reference or its inverse and the reference.)

-* Issue: we'd love to build a shape space, but dimension is huge.
-Need for dimensionality reduction (although not if we are doing Kabsch).
+* We now have a shape space, but there is one more pitfall.

-* Applying classifier to our space.

-* Transition to training and test sets -- connect to machine learning?

-* Probably need cross-validation as its own section.

-* Epilogue: neural nets?
-Maybe not depending on Kabsch.
+We then used the Kabsch algorithm to compute a distance between two points so that  identify the rotation of one of the two protein structure that

 [^apes]: Your author has not either.